Gardenia sootepensis Hutch. - RUBIACEAE

 Trunk & bark : Trunk smooth, greyish-light brown, dippled, lenticellate, outer bark green, inner bark light brown, sapwood white.

-Branches and branchlets or twigs : Branches glabrous, strongly lenticellate.
-Twig buds covered with yellow resin on the tip.
+Branches and branchlets or twigs : Branches terete, glabrous, strongly lenticellate.
+Twig buds covered with yellow excretion on the tip.
+This excretion is of different origin than stem exudates.

-Inflorescences or flowers : Solitary flower, axillary, tube up to 6 cm. long, and lobe up to 5 cm. long.
+Inflorescences or flowers : Solitary flower, axillary, pedicel longer than 0.5 cm, tube up to 6 cm. long, and lobe up to 5 cm. long.
 Whitish cream then turning dark yellow, with intensive sweet smell.

-Fruits : Fruit solitary, oblanceolate, 5 cm. long and about 3-4 cm. in diameter.
+Fruits : Fruit berry-like solitary, oblanceolate, 5 cm. long and about 3-4 cm. in diameter.
 Young fruit green with longitudinal ridges and many brown dots.
+Fruits splitting to expose seeds in orange pulp.

 Seeds : Seeds numerous. .